NutriTeam/Nutri_Score/app.md

 #### 2. Raw Food

 A large part of the food we buy does not belong to a brand.
 That is what we call *raw food*.
 For example, fruits, vegetables, unprocessed meat or fish fall into this category.
 All those products are not included in the *OpenFoodFacts* database.
-Therefore, we provide another way to get the nutritional values, base on an API.
+Therefore, we provide another way to get the nutritional values, base on an API from US Department of Agriculture.

 In order to add this kind of product, you have to activate the checkbox **Raw Food**, then write the product name and press enter.
 Only one product will displayed.